Salvation MountainLeonard Knight(1931 - 2014)

 1984 to 2011

 The site is open every day from dawn until dusk.
-Please be sure to respect signage that designates if an area of the site is not presently accessible due to rain or maintenance.
+Please be aware of and respect signage that designates if an area of the site is closed due to rain or maintenance.

 About the Artist/Site